 - Infants who receive prophylactic protein-free synthetic surfactant have an increased risk of developing PDA and pulmonary haemorrhage.

-- However, recent large trials have shown less risk of chronic lung disease or death when using early stabilisation on continuous positive airway pressure (CPAP) with selective surfactant administration to infants requiring intubation.
+- However, a 2012 (most recent) Cochrane review has shown less risk of chronic lung disease or death when using early stabilisation on continuous positive airway pressure (CPAP) with selective surfactant administration to infants requiring intubation.

 - In babies receiving oxygen, saturation should be maintained between 91% and 95%.